ShambhaviKh/IDS-706-Week-2-Mini-Assignment/README.md

 * `is_sponsored` – Indicates if the product is sponsored
 * `product_category` – Category of the product

+## Key Questions Answered by the Dataset

+### Business & Product Insights
+1. Which product categories offer the highest average discount?
+2. Do expensive products tend to have better ratings than cheaper ones?
+3. Which categories have the highest-rated products on average?
+4. Which categories have the most best sellers?
+5. What proportion of products belong to each product category?

+### Customer Behavior Insights
+6. Do products with more reviews generally have higher ratings?
+7. Which products are top sellers (based on last month’s purchases)?
+8. What is the distribution of product ratings across all products?
+9. Are high-rated products (>4.5) also the ones with lots of reviews?
+10. How does the number of reviews per rating vary across products?

+### Pricing & Discounts
+11. How much discount (in absolute amount) is typically given?
+12. Which products received the highest discount amounts?
+13. How do discount percentages correlate with sales (last month’s picks)?

+### Machine Learning Predictions
+14. Can product ratings be predicted from price, reviews, and sponsorship status?
+15. Can the number of reviews be predicted using ratings and price details?
 ---

 ## Libraries Used